vuongducphuong/documentation/content/applications/productivity/calendar/google.rst

 Setup in Odoo
 =============

-Once the *Client ID* and the *Client Secret* are located, open the Odoo database and go to :menuselection:`Settings --> General Settings --> Integrations --> Google Calendar`.
+Once the *Client ID* and the *Client Secret* are located, open the Leansoft database and go to :menuselection:`Settings --> General Settings --> Integrations --> Google Calendar`.
 Check the box next to :guilabel:`Google Calendar`.